How To Write A Motivation Letter

 3. Demonstrating Your Understanding of the Course and the University

-Explain why you are interested in the program and university you are applying to.
+Explain why you are interested in the program and the university you are applying to.
 How can the program help you achieve your career goals?
 Include all these in the main body.

 4. Explaining Why You're the Perfect Candidate for the Course